ROVEENA/greenCopy/README.md

-# greenCopy
+# greenCopy : A greener search of all the products you want to buy.
-rescue
+A search engine to show you the greener-options available near you.
-A greener search of all the products you want to buy.
+1. Get the location of user.
-To every product you search a greener search result will be shown
+2. Now based on his interest of product show him his green-options of the product near him.